Salt Lake City Psychology Degree Programs

 Bachelor of Science (BS) in Psychology

 Students who major in psychology must complete at least 50 credit hours in psychology, sociology or other related courses.
 They must also complete an internship and choose to specialize in general psychology or cognitive science.
 Students will take eight credit hours in a foreign language and complete a senior project.

 This professional degree program is designed to prepare students for careers in clinical psychology as licensed counselors.
 This program, which takes three years to complete, requires that students complete 60 hours of graduate work.
 At least six hours must be either in special topics courses or in research for the thesis.
 After the second year, students must pass comprehensive exams and then enter an internship year.

 Other School Options

-Although there are no other nonprofit schools in Salt Lake City which offer degrees in psychology, those seeking more options may be interested in investigating Weber State University, a public institution in Ogden, Utah, about 31 miles away from Salt Lake City.
+Although there are no other nonprofit schools in Salt Lake City that offer diplomas or degrees in psychology, those seeking more options may be interested in investigating Weber State University, a public institution in Ogden, Utah, about 31 miles away from Salt Lake City.
+It offers a bachelor's degree in psychology.
 Roughly 40 miles away is another public school option.
 Utah Valley University, in Orem, Utah, offers both a BA and a BS in behavioral science with a psychology emphasis.